 The Group's identification and review of risks are carried out during Head of Departments (HOD) meetings as an ongoing process.
 The Group updates as required the status of its risk profile in the process of identifying, evaluating and managing the significant risks faced by the Group.
-The topics that were discussed include project management, tendering, procurement and information and technology system (IT).
+The topics that were discussed include project management, human resources, procurement and finance & accounts.